input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 Let’s walk through how leader election works, followed by an explanation of the anti-grinding mechanism.

-### 1.2.1 Key Notifiable Particularities of Praos
+### 1.2.1 Oblivious Leader Selection

 As Explained into [KRD017 - Ouroboros- A provably secure proof-of-stake blockchain protocol](https://eprint.iacr.org/2016/889.pdf), Praos protocol possesses the following basic characteristics :
+- **Privacy**: Only the selected leader knows they have been chosen until they reveal themselves, often by publishing a proof.
+This minimizes the risk of targeted attacks against the leader since other network participants are unaware of the leader's identity during the selection process.

+- **Verifiable Randomness**: The selection process uses verifiable randomness functions (VRFs) to ensure that the leader is chosen fairly and unpredictably.
+The VRF output acts as a cryptographic proof that the selection was both random and valid, meaning others can verify it without needing to know the leader in advance.

+- **Low Communication Overhead**: Since the identity of the leader is hidden until the proof is revealed, Oblivious Leader Selection can reduce communication overhead and minimize the chance of network-level attacks, such as Distributed Denial of Service (DDoS) attacks, aimed at preventing the leader from performing their role.

 Based on her local view, a party is capable of deciding, in a publicly verifiable way, whether she is permitted to produce the next block, she is called a **slot leader**.
 Assuming the block is valid, other parties update their local views by adopting the block, and proceed in this way continuously.
-At any moment, the probability of being permitted to issue a block is proportional to the relative stake a player has in the system, as reported by the blockchain itself.
+At any moment, the probability of being permitted to issue a block is proportional to the relative stake a player has in the system, as reported by the blockchain itself :
 1. potentially, multiple slot leaders may be elected for a particular slot (forming a slot leader set);
 2. frequently, slots will have no leaders assigned to them; This defined by the **Active Slot Coefficient f**
 3. a priori, only a slot leader is aware that it is indeed a leader for a given slot; this assignment is unknown to all the other stakeholders—including other slot leaders of the same slot—until the other stakeholders receive a valid block from this slot leader.

-the **Verifiable Random Function (VRF)** plays a pivotal role in ensuring the security and fairness of the leader election process.

 ### 1.2.2 Application of Verifiable Random Function (VRF)